tbxiao/chauff.github.io/_posts/2016-04-28-learning-paths.md

 MOOCs have been around for a few years by now.
 Learning designers and MOOC instructors though are still grappling with how to design *engaging* MOOCs - the low retention rates we observe across virtually all MOOCs show that there are many people that want to learn, but few persist.
-A lot of past research has explored ways to predict *when* MOOC learners will drop out of a course (under the assumption that once learners under the threat of attrition can be identified, something can be done to reengage them with the course), including the 2015 [KDD Cup](http://kddcup2015.com/information.html).
+A lot of past research has explored ways to predict **when** MOOC learners will drop out of a course (under the assumption that once learners under the threat of attrition can be identified, something can be done to reengage them with the course), including the [2015 KDD Cup](http://kddcup2015.com/information.html).
-The accuracy of these predictors tends to be high (70-90% accuracy depending on the amount of data available), their exploratory power though is low.
-Instructors and designers alike will not gain actionable insights from glancing at random forests or SVN hyperplanes.
+While, the accuracy of these predictors tends to be high (70-90% accuracy depending on the amount of data available), their *exploratory power* is low.
+Instructors and designers alike are unlikely to gain actionable insights from glancing at random forests or SVN hyperplanes.

 In our [EDM 2016](http://www.educationaldatamining.org/EDM2016/):